 It means, Before the trigger starts running, it does not need any condition constraint check.
 So, this trigger will execute even the constraint check fails.
 It can further divide into

-- INSTEAD OF INSERT TRIGGERS: This instead of insert trigger will fire before the Insert operation on Employee table starts.
-Once it completes inserting into the Employee Audit table, it will begin to insert into the Employee table.
+- INSTEAD OF INSERT: This instead of insert will fire before the Insert operation on Employee table starts.
+Once it completes inserting into the Employee Audit table, it will begin to insert into the Employee.
 And if it fails for some reason, it won’t insert into the Employee table.

-- INSTEAD OF UPDATE TRIGGERS: This update trigger will fire before updating the records in the Employee table.
-Once it completes the trigger execution, it will start updating the records in the Employee table.
+- INSTEAD OF UPDATE: This update will fire before updating the records in the Employee table.
+Once it completes the execution, it will start updating the records in the Employee.
 And if it fails, it won’t update the table.

-- INSTEAD OF DELETE TRIGGERS: This delete trigger will fire before deleting records from the Employee table starts.
-Once the trigger executed successfully, it will begin deleting records from the Employees table.
-And if it fails, it won’t remove any record from the Employee table.
+- INSTEAD OF DELETE: This delete will fire before deleting records from the Employee table starts.
+Once it executed successfully, it will begin deleting records from the Employees table.
+And if it fails, it won’t remove any record from the Employee.

 Sql Server Triggers Syntax